Wednesday, May 12, 2010

 I once read his book and was inspired by his quotes:

 "I have taken the view always, that nothing outside the person can destroy the person.
 That no force outside can destroy a person.
-That the human spirit is indomitable."
+That the human spirit is indomitable."It is this strong belief in himself that help him through all odds.
+MM Lee Kuan Yew once made the following quotes:

 "I think I am slowly convincing my colleagues that the only way to get a skunk is to skin him and nail his skin."